sample swatch of the crossed ribs stitch in gray yarn

 Fisherman Stitch example & Title Slide for "How to Knit the Fishermans Rib Stitch"

-Very dense rib stitch that is particularly suited for those warm winter clothing projects.
+Very dense ribbing that is particularly suited for those warm winter clothing projects.

 10. 1×1 Rib Stitch

-The simplest rib stitch as featured in our Knitting Stitches for Beginners.
+The simplest stitch in this category as featured in our Knitting Stitches for Beginners.

 11. Brioche Stitch